 To explore a more realistic disk structure, we adopt the two-dimensional RADLite code \citep{pont09}.
 RADLite is a raytracer for infrared molecular emission from circumstellar disks, based on the dust temperature and density structure calculated self-consistently using the RADMC code \citep{radmc}.
 RADLite accounts for dust and gas opacities, and here we set the gas temperature equal to the dust temperature and LTE excitation for simplicity.
 In modeling the water emission, RADLite takes into account the effects of a snow line set by the temperature and density structure of the disk \citep{blevins16}.
-We set the water abundance to solar oxygen values ($\approx 10^{-4}$ relative to hydrogen) inward of the snow line (where $T>170$ K), and a low, constant value of $10^{-9}$ per hydrogen outside of it to simulate diffusion and freeze-out onto grains.
-For illustration, as a reference model we assume a 0.01 $M_{\odot}$ flared disk around a 1 $M_{\odot}$ star and a gas-to-dust ratio (GTD) of $10^2$, to mimic ISM conditions, and as high as $10^4$ to mimic dust settling as in \citet{meijerink09}.
+We set the water abundance to solar oxygen values ($\approx 10^{-4}$ relative to hydrogen) inward of the snow line (where $T>170$ K), and a low, constant value of $10^{-9}$ per hydrogen outside of it to simulate freeze-out onto dust grains.
+For illustration, as a reference model we assume a 0.01 $M_{\odot}$ flared disk around a 1 $M_{\odot}$ star and gas-to-dust ratios (GTD) of $10^2$, to mimic ISM conditions, and as high as $10^4$ to mimic dust settling as in \citet{meijerink09}.

-The most distinct feature that can be observed in rotation diagrams of water emission from RADLite, as compared to LTE slab models, is a curvature due to the contribution of a range in temperature and density from different disk radii (Figure \ref{fig: rot_diagr_models}, plots to the right).
+The most distinct feature that can be observed in rotation diagrams of water emission from RADLite, as compared to the slab models, is a curvature due to the contribution of a range in temperature and density from different disk radii (Figure \ref{fig: rot_diagr_models}, plots to the right).
 Models also show that the gas-to-dust ratio determines the spread of lines in the rotational diagram, by regulating the column of water observable above the dust continuum.
 Even in this case, the vertical spread in the rotation diagram is linked to the spread in observed line opacities, similarly to slab models, and indicative of the observed water column density.
-The shape and spread of lines in the rotational diagram of water vapor emission can therefore be useful to generally evaluate the contributions from different effects, even in the case of non-LTE excitation, provided that the observations cover a large enough range in $E_{u}$ and $A_{ul}$.
+The shape and spread of lines in the rotational diagram of water vapor emission can therefore be useful to generally evaluate the contributions from different effects, provided that the observations cover a large enough range in $E_{u}$ and $A_{ul}$.